Brown Sugar Ham Glaze Recipe

 Once the glaze is all heated and the sugar melts, brush glaze over the entire ham to coat-including in between slices (if using a spiral ham) and all the nooks and crannies.
 Stick the ham back in the oven for the last few minutes of cooking and serve.
 It gets sticky and is the perfect amount of sweet to savory.
 Try it on your ham this Easter or Christmas and you will see just how much better it becomes!

-For full recipe details including ingredient measurements, see the printable recipe card down below.
-Here are step-by-step instructions for making and using this Brown Sugar Glaze:
+For full recipe details including ingredients and measurements, see the printable recipe card down below.

 Preheat Oven to 425° F.